Tag: gene johnson

 Hartford Courant excerpt, 1980.

 On December 1, 1985, Matthew Moriarty Sr. passed away at the age of 82.
-The Moriarty Brothers business reorganized and the car dealership became Newman Lincoln-Mercury in 1990.
-Matt Moriarty Jr. continued to sponsor the baseball team who took on the new name.
-Even though his playing days were over and the team was no longer the Comets, Gene Johnson remained manager for Newman Lincoln-Mercury
+Moriarty Brothers reorganized and the car dealership became Newman Lincoln-Mercury in 1990.
+Matt Moriarty Jr. continued to sponsor the baseball team, who would don the new name.
+Even though his playing days were over and the team was no longer the Comets, Gene Johnson remained manager for Newman Lincoln-Mercury.

 Hartford Courant excerpt, 1985.